ViennaTools/ViennaPS/README.md

 </div>

 ViennaPS is a header-only C++ library for simulating microelectronic fabrication processes.
 It combines surface and volume representations with advanced level-set methods and Monte Carlo flux calculations, powered by high-performance ray tracing.
-Users can develop custom models, use pre-configured physical models, or leverage emulation for flexible and efficient process simulations.
+Users can develop custom models, use pre-configured physical models, or use fast emulation models for flexible and efficient process development.

 ViennaPS is designed to be easily integrated into existing C++ projects and provides Python bindings for seamless use in Python environments.
 The library is under active development and is continuously improved to meet the evolving needs of process simulation in microelectronics.

-> [!NOTE]
-> ViennaPS is under heavy development and improved daily.
-If you do have suggestions or find bugs, please let us know!

 ## Quick Start